What Happens If a Construction Client Fails to Pay?

 3. Lawsuits

 Contractors may sue for non-payment.
-There are different causes of action you can bring to court depending on the facts of the case.
-Here are two examples:
+There are different causes of action you can bring to court depending on the circumstances.
+A cause of action is the combination of facts that entitles a party to a legal remedy.
+Here are some examples:

-• Breach of contract: Breach of contract claims allow you to claim for monies owed based on the terms of the agreement.
+• Breach of contract: This cause of action allows you to claim for monies owed based on the terms of the agreement.

-• Quantum meruit: Meaning “the amount one deserves,” quantum meruit allows you to claim for the value of services rendered without an enforceable contract.
+• Quantum meruit: This is a Latin term that translates to “the amount one deserves.”
+This principle allows you to claim the value of services rendered without an enforceable contract.

 Before filing a suit to recover payments due, gather all relevant evidence, including correspondents, contracts, receipts, pictures, and witnesses.
 It’s best to hire an experienced construction attorney to increase your chances of success.